HOW INFLUENCERS CAN HELP YOU GROW YOUR BRAND

 · Checking that their followers leave positive comments and like their photos.

 · Are the number of comments and likes relative to their number of followers?
-(Often users with 100,000 followers would get more than 10 likes per post).
+For example, users with 100,000 followers should be getting more than 10 likes per post.

 · Most importantly, is their style/feed in keeping with your brand?
-For example, you might not gift a pair of wellingtons to an influencer who’s brand is urban!
+For example, you might not gift a pair of wellingtons to an influencer who’s brand is strictly urban.

 What you should offer

-We always recommend a targeted approach that ties in with your marketing strategy.
-The volume of outreach must be realistic, so you don’t overestimate the response.
+We always advise a targeted approach that ties in with your marketing strategy.
+We recommend breaking your outreach into manageable chunks so you can monitor the response and manage follow-ups.
 Gifting should be budget appropriate and link with a collection or new product that you are pushing on other channels.

-You can offer digital influencers anything within reason that promotes your brand and would make impression on their audience, however it is wise to consider if the product is in keeping with their style and if it best represents your brand.
+You can offer digital influencers anything within reason that promotes your brand and would make an impression on their audience, however it is wise to consider if the product is in keeping with their style.
+The aim is to gift an influencer a piece they genuinely like, as they are likely to wear it more frequently, providing more ROI.

-Often, digital influencers with larger followings can require a fee to post a picture advertising your products, so it is wise to take this into consideration when gifting a product as well as it can become a costly venture.
+Often, digital influencers with larger followings can require a fee to post a picture advertising your products, so it is worth considering whether you have a budget.
 However, if you find the right fit, many digital social influencers will willingly post pictures tagging your brand, especially when they genuinely love your product.

 Do your research!
 Many digital influencers will have either an email address or contact information in their social media bios or on their website.
 Ensure you contact them in their preferred way.